 The Montgomery Bicycle Club promotes recreational and competitive cycling in the central Alabama area, and seeks to increase bicycle safety and awareness by advocating bicycle-friendly transportation policies in the area.
+In particular, MBC supports the work of the Montgomery Metropolitan Planning Organization (MPO).
+The MPO study area includes portions of Autauga, Elmore and Montgomery Counties including the municipalities of Coosada, Deatsville, Elmore, Millbrook, Montgomery, Prattville, Pike Road, and Wetumpka.
 We are not anti-motorist (most of us are motorists ourselves); we are pro-bicycle.
 Getting a little concerned about motorists and access to roadways?
+Join MBC and support our efforts.

 2017 Officers and Board Members